estcube/Telemetry-Forwarding-Client/README.md

 6. Serve the application by typing `yarn serve`.
 7. Wait until project is served.
 8. To open the frontend, open up your preferred Web browser and go to `localhost:3000`.

+#### Building the frontend

+Once you have installed the frontend dependencies (see previous section) you can build the frontend.
+In the directory `frontend/`, run `yarn build`, to build the application frontend into `frontend/app/dist/`.
+For building the frontend in production mode, use `yarn build:prod`.